 What is Expungement?

 Expungement is the destruction or removal of criminal, court and police records.
-If a criminal/traffic case is eligible, a lawyer or the defendant may file a petition to have that record expunged from the Maryland court and police records.
+If a criminal/traffic case is eligible, a criminal defense lawyer or the defendant may file a petition to have that record expunged from the Maryland court and police records.
 An expungement will also remove records from the Maryland Judiciary Case Search.

 What is a DUI in Maryland?

 The Maryland DUI laws can be found under the Maryland Transportation Article 21-902.
 There the legislature has defined what is to be considered the illegal operation of a motor vehicle while impaired or under the influence of alcohol, drugs, a combination of drugs and alcohol, or controlled dangerous substances.

 When a DUI Cannot Be Expunged in Maryland